TheSalade/yecho-docs-and-proposal/README.md

    Beta subscriptions are free.
 Post-beta, choose flexible plans (1 month, 3 months, or 1 year).

 3. **Daily Snapshots**
-   Yecho automatically detects DeFi positions and takes daily snapshots at 5:00 PM EDT.
+   Yecho automatically detects DeFi positions and takes daily snapshots at 22:00 UTC.
 Yields are calculated without user action.

 4. **Subscription Management**
    When a plan expires, snapshots pause, but historical data remains safe.
 No auto-renew—buy 1mo, 3mo, or 1yr to stack periods flexibly.